wasim-nihal/GoNatSort/README.md

 # GoNatSort
-A GoLang library to sort slices of strings in Natural Sort order
+A GoLang library to sort slices of strings in Natural Sort order and based on the numerical weightage.